Life Insurance for Enbrel users.

 What rate (or price) can I qualify for?

-Now the good news about each of the medical conditions which Enbrel can be used to treat is that none of them will cause an applicant to be “automatically” denied coverage.
-Which means that “in theory” just because you have been prescribed Enbrel or been diagnosed with a condition where Enbrel might be helpful you still “ought” to be able to qualify provided that your condition isn’t too severe.
+That “in theory,” just because you have been prescribed Enbrel or been diagnosed with a condition where Enbrel might be helpful, you still “ought” to be able to qualify provided that your condition isn’t too severe.

 “But here lies the problem.”

-Unfortunately, because there really isn’t a “test” one can take to determine how sever one’s ankylosing spondylitis is or how severe their rheumatoid arthritis is, insurance underwriters will look for “clues” in ones:
+Unfortunately, because there really isn’t a “test” one can take to determine how severe one’s ankylosing spondylitis is or how severe their rheumatoid arthritis is, insurance underwriters will look for “clues” in ones:

 - Medical history,